This is an ad-free article.

 Continue reading below the image.

-The image below is what these Leaded sealing dots look like on stainless steel water bottles when covered with the factory paint or another coating — note the tell-tale shape/size/iconic appearance of the this Leaded center sealing “dot”, even when the Lead is completely covered over by a coating.
+The image below is what these Leaded sealing dots look like on stainless steel water bottles when covered with the factory paint or another coating — note the tell-tale shape/ size/ iconic appearance of this Leaded center sealing “dot,” even when the Lead is completely covered over by a coating.

 Continue reading below the image.

-Brands of stainless steel bottles that I have found to have Leaded sealing dots:
+Some of the brands of insulated stainless steel bottles and insulated stainless steel cups (and other products) that we have tested and found to have Leaded sealing dots:

-- Pura Kiki insulated stainless steel bottles for children.
-This company has said they removed the Lead from their sealing dots, but I have not yet found their products – as available to purchase on Amazon – to be consistently Lead-free.
-My concern is that even if they have removed the Lead at some point (likely possible about a year ago, if their corporate statements are true), they did not issue a recall on their existing products, so some older inventory is still likely available for purchase online and in brick-and-mortar stores.
+- Pura Kiki insulated stainless steel bottles for children (sold through possibly as late as 2019).
+This company has said they removed the Lead from their sealing dots, but I have not yet found their products — as available to purchase on Amazon — to be consistently Lead-free.
+My concern is that even if they have removed the Lead at some point (likely possible c.
+2018, if their corporate statements are true), they did not issue a recall on their existing products so some older inventory is still likely available for purchase online and in brick-and-mortar stores.
+We are filing a CPSC recall for these products in August of 2023.

-- Contigo insulated stainless steel water bottles may have a leaded sealing dot (has a bottom cap design, in which the cap covers the sealing dot, similar to the Pura Kiki construction.)
-There is no issue with bottles with the “bottom cap” design unless the bottom cap falls off with normal use (as is the problem with the Pura Kiki bottles – as reported to me by my readers.)
-If the bottom cap does come off, that’s a good time to replace your water bottle!
+- Contigo insulated stainless steel water bottles may have a Leaded sealing dot (has a bottom cap design, in which the cap covers the sealing dot, similar to the Pura Kiki construction).
+There is no issue with bottles with the “bottom cap” design unless the bottom cap falls off with normal use (this is the problem with the Pura Kiki bottles, as reported to me by my readers).
+If the bottom cap does come off, that’s a good sign it’s time to replace your water bottle!

 - Takeya insulated stainless steel water bottles all still have Leaded sealing dots in my experience.

-- Hydroflask stainless steel water bottles made before 2017.
-(Their new water bottles have consistently tested Lead-free).
+- Pre-2018 Hydroflask stainless steel water bottles.
+(Their new water bottles and other new insulated stainless steel products from this brand have consistently tested Lead-free.)

-- Thermoflask stainless steel water bottles that I have tested have all had Leaded sealing dots (knock off of Hydroflask.)
+- Thermoflask stainless steel water bottles I have tested have all had Leaded sealing dots (knockoff of Hydroflask).

-Amazon links to the products above are provided (their brand names highlighted in blue), so you can see them “out in the wild” — not because I recommend buying each of these products!
-The only product brand I recommend for insulated stainless steel water bottles is new, genuine Hydroflask products – as I have confirmed their new products (current / modern available inventory – in stores and online) are consistently Lead-free.
-Hydroflask is a good company — a company that immediately and proactively responded to my initial findings of Lead in the sealing dots of their older water bottles and took care of the problem (years ago – back in 2014/2015, as soon as I informed them of my findings.)
+Amazon links to the products above are provided (their brand names are highlighted in blue), so you can see them “out in the wild” — not because I recommend buying each of these products!
+The only product brand I recommend for insulated stainless steel water bottles is new, genuine Hydroflask products, as I have confirmed their new products (current/ modern available inventory — in stores and online) are consistently Lead-free.
+Hydroflask is a good company — a company that immediately and proactively responded to my initial findings of Lead in the sealing dots of their older water bottles and took care of the problem (years ago — back in 2013-2015, as soon as I informed them of my findings).

 Amazon links to these products are affiliate links.
-If you purchase something after clicking on one of my links I may receive a percentage of what you spend at no extra cost to you.
+If you purchase something after clicking on one of our links, Lead Safe Mama, LLC may receive a percentage of what you spend at no extra cost to you.

 Is this a problem?